 We have good links with local places of worship with visits to and visitors from these places a strong feature of our inclusive practice.

-We hold a daily act of collective worship in classrooms, in key stage groups or as a whole school.
+We hold a daily act of collective worship or reflection in classrooms, in key stage groups or as a whole school.
 We say a lunchtime reflection.
-We collectively celebrate important events across the year recognising key religious and cultural events in our locality e.g. Advent, Eid, Diwali, Hanukkah, Guru Nanak’s Birthday, United Nations day, International Women’s day.
+We collectively celebrate important events across the year recognising key religious and cultural events in our locality such as Advent, Eid, Diwali, Hanukkah, Guru Nanak’s Birthday, United Nations day, International Women’s day.
 We hold assemblies to reflect on our common values and stories, share songs and reflect on spiritual, moral and social issues.